-I also advise freelancers to create unique proposals for every project you find.
+Most importantly, I advise freelancers to create unique proposals for every project you find.
 Each client has a unique business with unique sets of problems that need to be solved.
 Don’t have just one generic cover letter for all potential clients.
 Read the project description then craft a proposal based on the needs of the client.
 Let the potential client know that you’re there to solve their specific problems, and not just applying for the sake of applying.

 Are you ready to start working at home?

 Anyone can start working at home if they put their mind and heart into it.
-I won’t say it’s an easy journey to go on, but it pays off once you reach your goals.
+I won’t say it’s an easy journey, but it pays off once you reach your goals.
 In my case, I’m now able to work in freedom–the ability to work on my own time from anywhere (not just at home) while also being able to pay for my business and personal expenses.

-Of course, there are many other things you need to work on if you want to achieve this since success doesn’t end in earning money.
+Of course, there are many other things you need to work on if you want to achieve this since success doesn’t end in just earning money.
 You need to learn to manage your time AND your money wisely.
-But let’s leave that for another article as this one is getting too long. 🙂
+But let’s leave that topic for another article.

 If you have questions about how to start working at home, feel free to comment below.